org-zpr/zpr-rfcs/src/4-Terminology/body.md

 | ZPR | Zero-Trust Packet Routing; a network architecture that enforces communication policies within the network. |
 | ZPR Endpoint | A user, device, or service with an authenticated identity participating in communication via ZPRnet. |
 | ZPRnet | A network or group of interconnected ZPR nodes that enforce communication policies using visas, compliant flows, and ZPL rules. |

-# Revision History

-1. Revision as of August 28, 2025
-    1. Updated list of terms